 To achieve that purpose, the course brings different voices that have tackled these topics in order to give participants different perspectives and points of analysis.
-By the end of the course students should have a good grasp of various concepts and be able to position themselves with their own views supported by their critical appraisal of the literature studied in the course.
-Participants should be able to give their opinion of the issues involved and see themselves as playing a part in the continuing development of this phenomenon and be able to decide how they intend to play out their part within their own context.
+By the end of the course students should have a good grasp of various concepts and be able to position themselves with their own views backed up by their critical appraisal of the literature studied in the course.
+Participants should be able to give their opinion of the issues involved and see themselves in their own situation as playing a part in the continuing development of this phenomenon and be able to decide how they intend to play out their part within their own context.

 Topics for consideration will include language spread, shift and change; trends in the economy; standards for English as an International language; the advent of World Englishes; the relationship between language and culture; imperialism and identity crisis in ELT; the debate between native and non-native English teachers; language subordination; the role of English language teaching in the education of world citizens, the complexities of school practice in relating the conditions necessary for the developing of global minds in a knowledge society; changing ELT policies; challenges and opportunities for language teachers in a globalized world; job satisfaction and economic competitiveness; thinking global, acting local.

 The ultimate purpose of understanding and analyzing world trends in the context of English language teaching is to prepare professionals to teach more effectively.
 At the end of this course, participants will be able to: